"Is it possible to create audio and video content on Ubuntu?"

 - The Best Video Editing Software for Ubuntu-Linux Platform 1.
 KdenLive 2.
 Lightworks 3.
 PiTiVi 4.
 Shotcut 5.
 Blender 6.
 OpenShot 7.
 OBS Studio 8.
 Cinelerra

-- FAQs to Ubuntu Video Editing
+- FAQs about Ubuntu Video Editing

 - The Final Verdict